cengels/potence/docs/docs/Arrays/last.md

 layout:      page
 title:       "Arrays.last()"
 description: "Returns the last element in an array.
 If the array is empty, returns undefined."
+parameters:
+  array: An array with 0 or more elements from which the `n - 1`th element is returned (but not removed).
 ---
 ## Syntax